NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 ![DataModel](docs/dm2.svg)

+Hereafter, the minimum required relevant LOs and data fields are briefly described.

 ## piece LO - !!!

 Holds general data about a given piece which may be included for determining whether a specific service can be provided or not or calculating service prices. ***skeletonBy*** holds the company (@Philipp: richtig?) that has created a skeleton.
 Links towards any number of serviceOptionRequests (1:n or n:n link).